310mc/https-310mc.github.io-tl/source/_posts/supervillain/supersized_villain.md

 That’s just plain incredible… I *genuinely* thought Tetora-kun did a complete 180…
 {% endbubble %}

-{% bubble Tetora smileconfident %}
+{% bubble Tetora smileexplain %}
 Well, they do say that to fool the enemy, you have to first fool your allies.

 If I don’t act convincingly enough to fool even people who know me well like Takamine-kun, I’d never be fit for undercover work.
+{% endbubble %}

+{% bubble Tetora yare %}
-But… even I think I sound a bit odd when I’m acting like a bad guy, so it’s no surprise that people who know me can tell right away that it’s an act…
+But… even I think I sound a little odd when I’m acting like a bad guy, so it’s no surprise that people who know me can tell right away that it’s an act…

 I wasn’t even sure if I could fool Sengoku-kun at first when I captured him, and then before I knew it, he caught on pretty quickly.
 {% endbubble %}